-The Ford F-Series trucks sold a whopping 145,064 units in 2019, making it the best-selling vehicle in Canada for the 10th straight year.
-That’s a whopping 48,391 more units than the next closest vehicle: The Dodge Ram.
+The Ford F-Series trucks were down 11% in 2020 but still topped the Canadian market with 128,649 units sold.
+This ensured it retained its best-selling vehicle in Canada title for the 11th straight year.
+The F-Series sold a whopping 44,977 more units than the next closest vehicle: The Dodge Ram.

-Looking at total vehicle sales, only the top three cars on this list make the top 10.
+Looking at total vehicle sales, only the top two(!) cars on this list make the top 10.
+Canadians seem to love their crossovers, SUVs, and pickup trucks.

 Keep on reading to see if your favourite car made the list of the 10 best-selling cars in Canada: